 PROGRESSION-FREE SURVIVAL (PFS)

-The surgical remove of one or both breast to reduce the risk of developing breast cancer.
+Surgery to remove one or both breasts to reduce the risk of developing breast cancer.

 A written, detailed action plan for a clinical trial.
 The protocol provides the background, specifies the objectives, and describes the design and organisation of the trial.